jkim3743/airflow_dbt_sql/README.md

 This Airflow DAG orchestrates dbt transformations and data quality checks on a daily schedule.

-## What this pipeline does
+## The Airflow DAG performs the following

-Runs dbt models
+1. Runs dbt models

-Executes dbt run to build staging and fact models
+2. Executes dbt run to build staging and fact models

-Transforms raw taxi trip data into analytics-ready tables
+3. Transforms raw taxi trip data into analytics-ready tables

-Validates data quality
+4. Validates data quality

-Executes dbt test after the run completes
+5. Executes dbt test after the run completes

-Ensures key constraints and data assumptions are met
+6. Ensures key constraints and data assumptions are met

-Enforces execution order
+7. Enforces execution order

-dbt test only runs if dbt run succeeds

-How it works
+## How it works

-The DAG is scheduled to run daily
+1. The DAG is scheduled to run daily

-It uses Airflow’s BashOperator to execute dbt CLI commands
+2. It uses Airflow’s BashOperator to execute dbt CLI commands

-dbt is run from the project directory using a specified profiles.yml
+3. dbt is run from the project directory using a specified profiles.yml

-Only selected models and their dependencies are executed
+4. Only selected models and their dependencies are executed

 ## Data Models